runsascoded/gsmo/README.md

 - easily configure Python/Linux environment using [`gsmo.yml`]

 #### Bash shell <a id="bash-shell"></a>
-Build a Docker image from the current directory, and launch a Bash shell with it mounted (and various Git- and OS-level configs set, so that changes/commits are reflected on the host machine):
+Build a Docker image from the current directory, configured by [`gsmo.yml`], and launch a Bash shell with it mounted (and various Git- and OS-level configs set, so that changes/commits transparently pass through to the host machine):
 ```bash
 gsmo sh
 ```